Director of Basketball Strength & Conditioning

-Bewley was assistant director of human performance for the Yellow Jackets from 2012-16, helping Tech to the quarterfinals of the National Invitation Tournament in March.
-In four seasons, he was charged with implementing athletic performance programs, supervising team and individual training sessions, and testing strength, power and conditioning for Georgia Tech men’s basketball and men’s tennis.
+Prior to his Clemson tenure, Bewley was Assistant Director of Human Performance for the Yellow Jackets from 2012-16, helping Georgia Tech to the quarterfinals of the National Invitation Tournament in March 2016.
+In four seasons, he was charged with implementing athletic performance and sports nutrition programs for Georgia Tech men’s basketball and men’s tennis.

-Prior to his appointment in Atlanta, Bewley was a specialist in sports nutrition and strength & conditioning coach at the University of Dayton from 2005-12.
-He worked directly with the men’s basketball, women’s basketball, men’s golf and women’s golf programs at Dayton.
+Prior to his appointment in Atlanta, Bewley was a Specialist in Sports Nutrition and strength & conditioning coach at the University of Dayton from 2005-12.
+He worked directly with the basketball and golf programs at Dayton.